Vasyl-Bodnar/einstrap/README.md

 ## Compile and Run

-The program provided is a C interpreter implementation.
+The program provided is a C interpreter implementation and a Guile Scheme script.

+You can use the script to generate some simple bytecode, e.g. `guile generate.scm`.

-This utilizes [xmake](https://xmake.io/), which might not be present on your system.
+For C, this utilizes [xmake](https://xmake.io/), which might not be present on your system.

 You can use `xmake` or `xmake run` to build and/or run the project.

 You can also configure it for cross-compilation using e.g. `xmake f -p windows --toolchain=mingw`, assuming you possess the required toolchains and targets.

-In case you do not wish to use `xmake`, you can just do a simple `cc generate.c -O3 -Wall` and run the `a.out`.
+In case you do not wish to use `xmake`, you can just do a simple `cc interp.c -O2 -Wall` and run the `a.out`.